Yord/shargs/README.md

 ```

 Although not fancy, `deepThought` from the example is already a working command-line parser.
-The empty `argv`, `opts`, and `args` arrays mark extension points, where parser stages can be plugged in.
+The empty `argv`, `opts`, and `args` arrays mark extension points, where parser stages may be plugged in.

 While you are encouraged to write your own parser stages,
 most of the time you get along by picking and choosing common ones from the `shargs-parser` module: